 I want to enroll at Cornell but I am still waiting to hear from my scholarship committee.
 What should I do?

 Please email the Engineering Admissions Office at firstname.lastname@example.org to let us know of your special circumstance.
 Include your full name, address, and when you expect to hear from the scholarship committee.
 Deposit extensions are granted on a case-by-case basis.

 In order to receive an I-20, students must: be accepted to Cornell, submit their $400 required acceptance deposit, and document their ability to meet the cost of attendance by submitting the Declaration of Finances form.
 Visa documentation and approval will take time so please submit your Declaration of Finances form when you send your acceptance deposit.
 For more information, see the United States Government's Visa website and Cornell's International Services Office.

 I have been admitted to Cornell Engineering but my country requires military service, what should I do?

-First-year students who are required to complete military service can apply for a 1 or 2 year deferral of their enrollment.
-We ask admitted students seeking a military deferral to request a deferral via the Engineering military deferral website.
+Admitted first-year students who are required to complete military service can apply for a 1 or 2 year deferral of their enrollment.
 Please note that a deferral is not formally granted until the Cornell Bursar's Office has received the enrollment deposit of $400 for a 1-year deferral or $800 for a 2-year deferral.